distribution/distribution/docs/configuration.md

 ### Read-only mode

-If the `readonly` parameter in the `maintenance` section is set to true, clients will not be allowed to write to the registry.
+If the `readonly` section under `maintenance` has `enabled` set to `true`, clients will not be allowed to write to the registry.
 This mode is useful to temporarily prevent writes to the backend storage so a garbage collection pass can be run.
-Before running garbage collection, the registry should be restarted with `readonly` set to true.
-After the garbage collection pass finishes, the registry may be restarted again, this time with `readonly` removed from the configuration.
+Before running garbage collection, the registry should be restarted with readonly's `enabled` set to true.
+After the garbage collection pass finishes, the registry may be restarted again, this time with `readonly` removed from the configuration (or set to false).

 ### Openstack Swift